-- Ensure robust tracking arrangements are in place for children at all stages of their care journey and that drift and delay is addressed at each stage of the process. - Ensure a robust approach is taken to family finding when children are identified as needing permanent care to ensure that their care needs can met by the right fostering/adoptive family. - Ensure that clear systems are in place to monitor outcomes for children in need of permanent substitute care.
-Matching and transition documentation is comprehensive CGs reviews and Children planning meetings.
+• Ensure robust tracking arrangements are in place for children at all stages of their care journey and that drift and delay is addressed at each stage of the process.

+- Ensure a robust approach is taken to family finding when children are identified as needing permanent care to ensure that their care needs can met by the right fostering/adoptive family. - Ensure that clear systems are in place to monitor outcomes for children in need of permanent substitute care.

-This is to comply with Regulation 4(1)(a) of The Social Care and Social Work Improvement Scotland (Requirements for Care Services) Regulations 2011(SSI 2011/210).
+This is to comply with Regulation 4(1)(a) of The Social Care and Social Work Improvement Scotland (Requirements for Care Services) Regulations 2011(SSI 2011/2 10).

-This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that: 'As a child or young person needing permanent alternative care, I experience this without unnecessary delay' (HSCS 1.16)
+This is to ensure that care and support is consistent with the Health and Social Care Standards (HSCS) which state that:

+'As a child or young person needing permanent alternative care, I experience this without unnecessary delay' (HSCS 1.16).